mmiglioranza22/nestjs-auth-bootstrap/README.md

 ## Why [JWT](https://youtu.be/P2CPd9ynFLg?si=mKVvy1h3_ERcrF6W) ?

-Before any claim or objection is pointed out, know that **all authentication solutions have their own tradeoffs and usecases**.
+Before any claim or objection is pointed out, know that, like most things in programming, **all authentication solutions have their own tradeoffs and usecases**.

 There are no silver bullets, just less worse solutions which can be improved significantly when their common pitfalls are addressed (which this template attempts to do).